Deconvolution of arbitrary distribution functions and densities: Inversion of Fourier transforms

 \end{theorem}

-The finiteness of $a$ and $b$ is crucial for the applicability of the last theorem, since the limit of the integrand, e.g., as $a\rightarrow -\infty$, is always unspecified.
-A barely known unilateral inversion theorem was presented in \cite{GilPelaez1951}.
+In the previous theorem, the finiteness of $a$ and $b$ is crucial, since the limit of the integrand, e.g., as $a\rightarrow -\infty$, is always unspecified.
+Lastly, we also mention a slight modification of Corollary 3 to Theorem 3.3.2 in \cite{Lukacs1970} as a means to recover functions from the space $L^1(\R)$, i.e., densities of absolutely continuous complex measures.